AMPotter/siterebuild/README.md

 Rebuild site with HTML outliner

-I'll be rebuilding Firefox's simplistic homepage.
+I'll be rebuilding the outline of Barrio's homepage.
+It's a restaurant from my hometown, Bend. www.barriobend.com